 The thought of Arthurs being free concerns Mr Rodriguez, particularly the killer’s ability to apply for parole every three years, forcing the Rodriguez family to relive the tragedy over and over again.
 He admits that while he and his family have no anger, he hopes that Arthurs will never walk free.

 “Since this guy’s in jail, hopefully for as long as possible, we just keep on with our own lives.
 There’s not much hatred.
 I wouldn’t like to see him come out, I don’t think he would make a contribution to our society.
 I think it’s just a risk society shouldn’t be taking.”

 Perth’s Attorney General Michael Mischin has said it would take some persuading for Dante Arthurs to ever be released from prison.
 Mischin advised he had not yet received a report from the Prisoners Review Board and there was a statutory review due in 2019.

-“It’s an issue I’ll worry about when that happens, until then he’s still going to be in custody and we’ll see what the report says but I would take some persuading that someone that has committed that sort of crime under those circumstances ought to be released on parole.”
+“It’s an issue I’ll worry about when that happens, until then he’s still going to be in custody and we’ll see what the report says but I would take some persuading that someone that has committed that sort of crime, under those circumstances, ought to be released on parole.”

-It’s a statement many agree with, but until the time as Arthurs’ appeal comes to pass, all that can be done is to remember the life of a girl taken to soon, from a family and community that misses her terribly, even after all these years.
+It’s a statement many agree with, but until the time as Arthurs’ appeal comes to pass, all that can be done is to remember the life of a girl taken too soon, from a family and community that misses her terribly, even after all these years.

-Paul Litherland, the Police Officer that represented the family at the trial, is now a Cyber Safety Campaigner and presented a petition to the court for Arthurs’ first parole hearing scheduled for June 2019.
+Paul Litherland, the Police Officer that represented the family at the trial, is now a Cyber Safety Campaigner and presented a petition to the court for Arthurs’s first parole hearing scheduled for June 2019.
 His parole bid was denied.
 The petition only took a few days to gather over 150,000 signatures.

 Other criminals in Western Australia never to be released include: